shabin5785/Golang_notes/Go_3.md

 like a pointer, slice, map, function, or channel, then the cal ler may be affec ted by any modifications the functionmakes to var iables indirectly referred to by the argument.

--A function can retur n more than one result.
+-**A function can retur n more than one result.**

+- The result of cal ling a multi-value d function is a tuple of values.
+The cal ler of such a function must explicitly assig n the values to var iables if any of them are to be used: links, err := findLinks(url)